-WalkMe offers a more robust system overall, but doesn’t support the same level of integration that Whatifx does.
+WalkMe offers a more robust system overall but doesn’t support the same level of integration that Whatifx does.

 The relatively technical nature of both WalkMe and Whatfix means that support is a key issue.

 WalkMe may be harder to set up, but it tends to offer better support.
-For elements of personalization or customized implementation you may have to pay for this support, but WalkMe has a reputation for delivering when it comes to technical assistance.
+For elements of personalization or custom implementation you may have to pay for this support, but WalkMe has a reputation for delivering when it comes to technical assistance.

 In contrast, Whatfix users report that it’s not always fully compatible with their product, and the support they receive can be lacking.
 In fact, Whatfix’s largest resource for self-serve support is their forum, and even there it’s often other Whatfix users who answer questions.

-The most significant point to consider here is that both WalkMe and Whatfix are enterprise solutions designed for big companies with large user bases.
+The most significant point to consider here is probably that both WalkMe and Whatfix are enterprise solutions designed for big companies with large user bases.

 Does this mean that WalkMe and Whatfix can’t be used for SaaS customer onboarding?
 Not at all.